lubuntu-team/manual/source/2/2.3/2.3.1/lximage.rst

 To copy an image to the clipboard you can :menuselection:`Copy to Clipboard`.
 To paste an image to the clipboard :menuselection:`Paste from Clipboard`.

-To view the next picture on your image press the :kbd:`right arrow` and conversly to view the previous image press the :kbd:`left arrow`.
+To view the next picture on your image press the :kbd:`right arrow` or :kbd:`page down` and conversly to view the previous image press the :kbd:`left arrow` or :kbd:`page up`.
 To view thumbnials of the current directory you can toggle thumbnials and thumbnails will show at the buttom  with a scrollbar at the bottom of the window to view the whole folder.
 You can also scroll between different pictures with the mousewheel as well.
 To jump to the first picture press :kbd:`home` or :menuselection:`Go --> First File`.
 To jump to the last picture press :kbd:`end` or :menuselection:`Go --> Last File`.

 To view the picture entirely at its original size press :menuselection:`View --> Fit` or the button with a veritcial and horizontal arrow and a folded over buttom right corner.
 To return your image to its original size press the magnifying button with 1:1 inside it or :menuselection:`View --> Original Size`.